 What is AeroCom Secure Edition ?

-AeroCom Secured Edition is the complete solution for trusted mobile communications, providing secure, real-time messaging, voice/conference calling, all protected by strong, authenticated, end-to-end encryption.
-With advanced encryption technology, phone calls and chat messages are private.
-AeroCom does not save any information about chats, messages, calls, pictures, photos or phonebook on the server.
+AeroComm is the Satellite friendly end-to-end military grade secure communication solution for business aviation.
+It ensures high grade secure and real-time voice and messaging with strong, dynamic and end-to-end encryption.
+With advanced encryption technology, phone calls and text messages are private.
+AeroComm does not save any information about messages, calls, pictures, photos or phonebook on the server.

 - Advanced Encryption Standard (AES) for symmetric encryption

 - Elliptic Curve Diffie-Hellman (ECDH) for key agreement